-- A general guardian is responsible for decisions in ALL aspects of the ward’s life.
-The guardian assures that the ward has a place to live, food to eat, proper clothing and other necessities as well as medical treatment, schooling, vocational opportunities and other needed services.
-The guardian may oversee entitlements such as social security and medical benefits, but is not required to have the ward live with him or her, or assume personal financial responsibility.
-The guardian must ensure the ward’s protection and well-being and act in his or her best interests.
+- General Guardian: Responsible for decisions in all aspects of the ward’s life.
+This guardian assures that the ward has a place to live, food to eat, proper clothing and other necessities as well as medical treatment, schooling, vocational opportunities and other needed services.

-- A limited guardian is given the authority to make decisions ONLY in specific areas of the ward’s life.
+- Limited Guardian: Given authority to make decisions only in specific areas of the ward’s life.
 The court’s orders or letters will identify these areas.
-Again, the guardian must ensure the protection and well-being of the ward and act in his/her best interests.

-- A testamentary guardian - The guardian spouse or guardian parent of a person who has been adjudicated to be incapacitated may, by will, appoint a successor guardian for that person.
+- Testamentary Guardian: The guardian spouse or guardian parent of a person who has been adjudicated to be incapacitated may, by will, appoint a successor guardian for that person.

-A guardian is required to act in and represent the best interests of a ward, to protect the ward and his or her rights.
-A guardian must ensure that services are provided in the most normalized and least restrictive means possible and are specifically tailored to the needs of the ward.
+A guardian is required to act in and represent the best interests of a ward, and to protect the ward and his or her rights.
+They must ensure that services are provided in the most normalized and least restrictive means possible and are specifically tailored to the needs of the ward.

-Unless specifically limited by order of the court, a ward retains: the right to vote; the right to seek to change marital status; the right to obtain or retain a motor vehicle license; and the right to testify in any judicial or administrative proceedings.
+Unless specifically limited by order of the court, a ward retains: the right to vote; the right to seek to change marital status; and the right to obtain or retain a motor vehicle license.

 Our services have one focus: meeting the guardianship needs of adults with intellectual disabilities.